AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

    Merging two selected five-second segments into one ten-second segment.

-    * **[!UICONTROL Split Segment]** - You can divide a single segment into two equally timed segments.
+    * **[!UICONTROL Split Segment]** - You can divide a single segment into two equal time segments.
 If there are product thumbnails already assigned to the segment, the thumbnails are combined into the left segment.

       On the timeline, select a segment you want to divide in half, then select **[!UICONTROL Split Segment]** on the toolbar.